frochet/jobUCL2013/QCM/network/Qcm-network-1.rst

 -
     The count to infinity problem is found in both Distance vector routing and Link state routing.

+  .. class:: comment

+	 	 You have not that problem in the Link state routing protocol.
 -
     Distance vector are flooded on the entire network.

+  .. class:: comment

+	 	 Distance vector does'nt use the flood method.
+Flooding is used with link state routing.

 -
     A router that implement distance vector routing has a database where distance vector are saved.

+  .. class:: comment

+	 	 Link state routing use database to store lsp, not distance vector.

 -
     A link state packet contains information about the entire topology of the network.